 What you desire matters.
 When you turn your back on what lights you up – you, and those around you, suffer.
 Your health deteriorates, relationships falter and everything feels like a chore.
 Step back into alignment with joy and things start to improve.
 So, instead of shoulding on yourself this season, what if you were to honor the pull of your heart’s desire?

 The easiest way to do this is to find what you love and do more of that.
 Maybe it’s cooking a nourishing meal, climbing mountains or snuggling on the couch with your cat.
-It could be swinging from a trapeze, watching a sunset or volunteering at a homeless shelter.
+It could be swinging on a trapeze, watching a sunset or volunteering at a homeless shelter.
 It doesn’t have to be grand or take up loads of time – it can be as simple as creating a playlist of all your favorite songs and dancing to one of them when you get out of bed each morning.
 (I did this “Joy Jig” every day for a year during a difficult time in my life.
 It was both darn fun and profoundly healing).

 Don’t know what you love?
 Consider what you did as a child that kept you occupied for hours on end.
 Or ask yourself how you would spend your time if you had no other obligations or responsibilities.
 If you’re still stuck it’s possible that you’re simply experiencing a very human response to fear.
 Think about what scares you the most and you might have your answer.
 Doing what we love can be a very tender and vulnerable experience – even if it’s for just a few moments each day.
 Check out one of my favorite authors, Brené Brown, for more insight on this.
 (Her book, The Gifts of Imperfection, is a great place to start).